sandraelekes/pands-project-2020/README.md

 Because there is 4 different variables (SepalLengthCm, SepalWidthCm, PetalLengthCm, PetalWidthCm) 4x4 plot is created.

-# Conclusion
+# **Conclusion**

 Even though it has the widest sepals of all three species, Iris setosa is the smallest flower.\
-If comparing by sepal width and length, Iris versicolor and Iris virginica would not be distinguished easy.\
+If compared by sepal width and length, Iris versicolor and Iris virginica would not be distinguished easy.\
 But observing the petal length and width, and petal and sepal ratios the difference is noticed, with Iris virginica being the biggest of the flowers.